canonone/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal.
+Write a program that prints numbers from 0 to 99.Numbers must be separated by ',', followed by a space Numbers should be printed in ascending order, with two digits.